Fifty-Two Form Poetry Challenge: Introduction

 Poetry Challenge!

-In every weekly post, I’ll provide an overview of the selected form, including a brief history, specific form requirements (meter, rhyme, syllable-count, etc), and some tips and techniques I found useful when composing my original poem.
-Each post will conclude with an original poem in the selected form, as well as a section with links to further resources.
+In each weekly post, I’ll provide an overview of the selected form, including a brief history, specific form requirements (meter, rhyme, syllable-count, etc.), and a few tips and techniques I found useful when working in the form.
+Each post will conclude with an original poem.

-– A list of at least 52 unique forms.
-I suggest collecting as many as you can, because why not?
-I suggest starting your quest here.
-Assign a number to the forms you collect.
+A list of at least 52 unique forms.
+I suggest collecting as many as you can (why not?).
+Robert Lee Brewer’s List of 168 Poetic Forms for Poets is a great place to start.
+Assign a number to each form you collect.

-– A way to randomly select a number from 1 to 52.
-You can use an online random number generator or fifty-two slips of paper in a 1-gallon hat.
+A way to randomly select a number from 1 to 52.
+You can use an online random-number generator or fifty-two slips of paper in a ten-gallon hat.
 Have fun with it!

 About the Author

 I am not a professional writer or even a published poet.
 I am not a professor, scholar, or literary historian, and I speak with little authority on the subject of poetry as a whole.
 I do, however, consider myself an earnest enthusiast and lifelong student of poetry.
-As an undergrad, I did have the extreme privilege of studying creative writing under former Kansas Poet Laureate Kevin Rabas at Emporia State University, and poetry under another Kansas Poet Laureate, the wonderful Eric McHenry, at Washburn University.
+As an undergrad, I had the extreme privilege of studying creative writing under former Kansas Poet Laureate Kevin Rabas at Emporia State University, and poetry under another Kansas Poet Laureate, the wonderful Eric McHenry, at Washburn University in Topeka.

 References and Acknowledgements

-Robert Lee Brewer’s List of 86 Poetic Forms for Poets for The Writer’s Digest served both as an inspiration for the project and an invaluable online source of reference information and examples.
-An essential resource.
+Robert Lee Brewer’s List of 168 Poetic Forms for Poets for The Writer’s Digest [updated 4/1/25] served both as an inspiration for the project and an essential online source of reference information and examples.

 Edward Hirsch’s 700+ page A Poet’s Glossary is an exhaustive and equally indispensable source of both information and inspiration.
-Hirsch’s How to Read a Poem is highly recommended as well.
+Hirsch’s How to Read a Poem is also highly recommended.

 Both aspiring and long-practicing poets would do well to keep a copy of Mary Oliver’s concise and gracefully crafted A Poetry Handbook close at hand.